otterize/intents-operator/README.md

 ## About
-The Otterize intents operator is a tool used to easily automate the creation of network policies and Kafka ACLs in a kubernetes cluster using a human-readable format via a custom resource.
+The Otterize intents operator is a tool used to easily automate the creation of network policies and Kafka ACLs in a Kubernetes cluster using a human-readable format, via a custom resource.

-Users declare which client intends to access which server (represented as the kind `ClientIntents`) and the operator automatically labels the relevant pods accordingly, and creates the relevant network policies and Kafka ACLs.
+Users declare each client's intents to access specific servers (represented as the kind `ClientIntents`); the operator automatically labels the relevant pods accordingly, and creates the corresponding network policies and Kafka ACLs.

-An example of a `ClientIntents` resource enabling traffic from `my-client` to `web-server` and `kafka-server`:
+Here is an example of a `ClientIntents` resource enabling traffic from `my-client` to `web-server` and `kafka-server`:
 ```yaml
 apiVersion: k8s.otterize.com/v1alpha1
 kind: ClientIntents